The Average Cost for Wedding Photography 2024 Update

 When you compare a wedding to other events, it’s easy to see that weddings require a lot more mental and physical effort.

-For instance, a wedding is often a once-in-a-lifetime event that may require several hours of preparation and post-production work, multi-location coverage, and a full day’s work from vendors, which could last up to 16+ hours.
+For instance, a wedding is often a one-of-a-kind event that requires several months of preparation, days of set-up and post-event work, often with multi-location coverage.
+That’s before considering the full wedding day’s work from vendors, which could last up to 16+ hours.
 Although similar efforts are needed for other events, the workload for weddings is clearly heavier.

 For a photographer, a single wedding day could involve well over 60 hours of actual hands on labor, including initial meetings, engagement sessions, editing, planning, coverage during the day, backup, and post-production work.
-Furthermore, this doesn’t take into account the cost of business expenses, such as hiring a second shooter, gear, software updates, insurance, advertising rates, etc.
+Furthermore, this doesn’t take into account the cost of business expenses, such as hiring a team, gear, software, insurance, marketing, education, networking, etc.

 I also believe it’s safe to say that any truly professional photographer is spending upwards of 70-100 hours per wedding once you consider all of the above.